In this article, you will learn about the importance of hip mobility and look at some simple hip stretches for seniors and the elderly.

 Improving hip strength and function start with improving hip mobility.
-Before we can start to strengthen the muscles, they need to have sufficient range of motion.
+Before we can start to strengthen the muscles, they need to have a good range of motion.

-Hips have a large and complex range of motion, because they are a ball-and-socket joint that can move and rotate in several directions.
-It’s important to get any mobility issues in check by stretching before we start to learn the movement patterns to strengthen the hips.
+Hips have a large and complex range of motion.
+They are a ball-and-socket joint that can move and rotate in several directions.
+It’s important to sort out any mobility issues by stretching before we start to learn the movement patterns to strengthen the hips.

-Only once we have the required mobility and movement patterns ingrained, can we start actually loading the movements with external weight to improve strength.
-If this is not done correctly, many people will end up doing movements like squats and deadlifts with round backs and over bent knees.
+Once you have the required mobility and movement patterns ingrained you can start loading the movements with external weight to improve strength.
+If this is not done correctly, many people will end up doing movements like squats and deadlifts with round backs.

-These same movement patterns are used every time you pick something heavy of the ground.
-Be it a bag of groceries, grand kids or the vacuum cleaner.
-Learning to use your hips correctly will save your back and knees and make you move more efficiently.
+These same movement patterns are used every time you pick something heavy off the ground.
+Be it a bag of groceries, grandkids or the vacuum cleaner.
+Learning to use your hips correctly will save your back and knees and help you move more efficiently.